 - Combine all ingredients into the Instant Pot.
 Seal the lid then cook on high pressure for 5 minutes then follow with a quick release.

 - Remove the lid and set to saute for a few minutes to thicken.
+If you find that with fresh cherries that they didn't break down enough, you can mash them a bit with a potato masher.

 - Store in an airtight jar or container in the refrigerator for up to three months or the freezer for up to six months.